zoylendt/zoylendt.github.io/content/Selfhosted/Kopia backup server.md

 - (optional) Advanced Options -> Error Correction Overhead -> 1%
 - Create Repository

 We can also set global policies, some also define defaults for backups from other PCs.
 Set them at "Policies" -> "Edit".
+For now I only changed this (to reduce the required storage space):

 - Compression -> Compression Algorithm -> Defined -> zstd